google/zetasql/docs/graph-patterns.md

 The `ANY` and `ANY SHORTEST` prefixes can return multiple paths, one for each distinct pair of endpoints.

-When using `ANY` or `ANY SHORTEST` prefixes in a path pattern, do not reuse variables defined within that pattern elsewhere in the same `MATCH` statement, unless the variable represents an endpoint.
+When using `ANY` or `ANY SHORTEST` prefixes in a path pattern, don't reuse variables defined within that pattern elsewhere in the same `MATCH` statement, unless the variable represents an endpoint.
 Each prefix needs to operate independently on its associated path pattern.